katdeane/Dynamic_CSD/README.md

-## This repo contains the CSD Analysis for Mawaheb Kassir's PV Cre project
+## This repo has been archived and exists now under Cortexplorers github group

 Good Git practices:
 ***